 Statement

-My work documents the metamorphosis of cluttered urban spaces.
-Recreated as illustrative ink and acrylic paintings on wood, the work memorializes the ongoing transformation of familiar locales, often overlooked in our daily routines.
-It celebrates crumbly detritus, dumpsters, graffiti and discarded objects.
+My work celebrates the local community and ever-changing urban landscape of St. Catharines, Ontario.
+Recreated as illustrative ink and acrylic paintings on wood, I memorialize the transformation of the familiar locales we encounter in our daily routines.
+The work celebrates crumbly detritus, discarded objects, graffiti, dumpsters, and other bi-products associated with this change.

-My pieces combine complex ink lines with transparent layers of acrylic, harmoniously blending spontaneous marks with detailed structure.
-These techniques, fuelled by the narrative between human and place, results in unique work that celebrates the relationship between viewer and the surrounding urban landscape.
+My works combine complex ink lines with transparent layers of acrylic, harmoniously blending spontaneity and detail.
+This technique, fuelled by the narrative between person and place, results in unique work that is celebratory, interactive and analytical of the relationship between environment and inhabitant.

 Bio

 I was born and raised in St. Catharines, Ontario and received my BFA from Mount Allison University in Sackville, New Brunswick in 2008.
-Here I focused on developing a unique style that integrated ink drawing and acrylic painting.
-In 2009 I received a postgrad certificate in New Media Design from Sheridan College in Oakville, Ontario.
-The combination of traditional and digital creative techniques led to the unique work that I began producing in 2010.
+In 2009 I received my Graduate College Certificate in Web Design from Sheridan College.
+In 2010 I relocated to Vancouver, BC to establish my visual arts studio practice.

-In 2018 I returned to my hometown of St. Catharines, where I continue to develop new work and exhibitions based on industry and detritus in and around the Niagara Region including St. Catharines, Hamilton and Toronto.
+In 2018 I returned to my hometown of St. Catharines, where I continue to develop new work and exhibitions based on the urban landscape of St. Catharines.
+My practice is community-focused, often engaging with a variety of arts organizations, civic programs, festivals, and educational groups.
+I engage in exhibitions, workshops, artist talks and other arts-focused community engagement whenever possible.